rudevdr/udacity-myreads/README.md

 # Udacity-MyReads

 This project was inspired from a Udacity project for frontend track.
+Its a bookreader app which let you search and keep books in different "shelves".
+You can search for thousands of books and can add them to three sections: "Currently Reading", "Want To Read" and "Read".

 # How to run the application